 Noteworthy contributors to Sabot included local underground cartoonist Shary Flenniken and the aforementioned Susan Stern, who would later publish a candid and controversial memoir of her experiences as a radical activist, With the Weathermen: The Personal Journal of a Revolutionary Woman, prior to her tragic death in 1976.
-Other women involved in the Sabot collective included Py Bateman, who would later found Seattle’s Feminist Karate Union, and Kathy Severn.
+Other women involved in the Sabot collective included Py Bateman, who would later found Seattle’s Feminist Karate Union, and Kathy Ingalls, later known as Kathy Severn.

 Just like the fragmented left from which it emerged, Sabot was immediately troubled by political dissonance within its editorial collective, due mainly to an internal power struggle involving feminists over the issues of male chauvinism and editorial control and direction.
-After just a few months, the divided staff was no longer able to assemble a complete issue together, and the newspaper abruptly ceased publication in December 1970.
+After just a few months, the dysfunctional staff was no longer able to assemble a complete issue together, and the newspaper abruptly ceased publication in January 1971.
 Nevertheless, some renegade members of the collective would continue to publish sporadic issues for several weeks afterwards.